 To receive a deprescribing assessment, a physician referral is required.
 Simply ask your physician to complete our referral form, and fax it back to our clinic.
 Then we will contact you to arrange an appointment with one of our pharmacists.

-For more information, please visit the Deprescribing Network website.
+For more information, please visit the Canadian Deprescribing Network website.